mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/release/lpsinvelm.rst

 Note that the ``c`` summand is now still present.

-The usage of :ref:`tool-lpsinvelm` can be useful as a preprocessing step for symbolic reduction tools such as :ref:`tool-lpsconfcheck` and :ref:`tool-lpsrealelm`.
+The usage of :ref:`lpsinvelm <tool-lpsinvelm>` can be useful as a preprocessing step for symbolic reduction tools such as :ref:`tool-lpsconfcheck` and :ref:`tool-lpsrealelm`.